Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 Why It Matters: Poultry that is pastured can cost more labor than those that are confined.
 Monitor the flock more carefully, move them to new pasture areas, and deal with things like predators and changes in weather.

-What to Do: First, spend more time taking the care of chickens.
+What to Do: First, spend more time taking care of the chickens.
 Moving shelters, refilling feeders and waterers, collecting eggs, and doing health checks all add up in time.

-A close watch on pasture conditions and frequent movement of your flock are necessary too.
+A close watch on pasture conditions and frequent movement of your flock are necessary, too.
 Using tools like automated waterers, solar-powered electric fencing, or getting help from farm hands can be a helpful solution.

 For meat, the Red Ranger grows slowly and is active and healthy.
 Sussex and Barred Rocks produce both eggs and meat well.
 Consider your flock’s purpose, climate, and space before choosing.